dkriegner/xrayutilities/README.txt

 The --prefix option sets the root directory for the installation.
 Tools are installed under <prefix>/bin the library under
 <prefix>/lib.
+If you use a package manager the SConstruct file includes support for DESTDIR.
+To use this feature call

+    $>scons DESTDIR=/destdir_path install

+instead of the command given above.
+This can be used in combination with the prefix flag.

 The python package configuration
 ================================